Appointment Plus Review

 You have the option to require payment for either events or appointments exclusively.
 You may also create distinct payment settings depending on whether the customer is purchasing gift certificates, appointments, products, or packages.

 Appointment Plus takes care to describe its security protocols in depth on the company’s website.
 The software is both GeoTrust and TRUSTe certified for advanced Secure Sockets Layer (SSL) encryption and data privacy.
 Your unique username and password are required to access any private areas of your account.
 The servers on which Appointment Plus runs are very well maintained, with regulated climate control, high security, and backup power systems protection their physical location.
 Finally, data centers are monitored without pause, ensuring that even an unforeseeable glitch occurring in the middle of the night can be set right immediately.

 You have some control over your security level as well.
 In addition to simply changing your password, IP restrictions, forced interval password changes, and other options are available in your account settings.

 In the spirit of flexibility and tailored functionality, Appointment Plus offers a great host of add-ons and plug-ins to expand its basic capabilities.
 These enable users to take payments and manage customer emails.
-Unfortunately, some features considered standard within other software come at a pretty hefty cost in Appointment Plus.
+Unfortunately, some features considered standard within other apps come at a pretty hefty cost in Appointment Plus.
 So, for example, a Bronze Plan user (standard $39/month) who wanted to sell products, sync with Google Calendar, and receive customer support responses within two (rather than four) days would ultimately pay $79/month.

 But the option of having extra functions at a cost beats having no extra functions at all.
 Appointment Plus offers the following add-ons for the specified features.
 The costs listed apply per business location within an account.